International Workers' Day: France

-In France, 1 May is a public holiday called Workers' Day (Fête du Travail).
+In France, 1 May is a public holiday called Workers' Day (Fête des Travailleurs).
 It is, in fact, the only day of the year when employees are legally obliged to be given leave, save professions that cannot be interrupted due to their nature (such as workers in hospitals and public transport).
 Demonstrations and marches are a Labour Day tradition in France, where trade unions organize parades in major cities to defend workers' rights.

 It is also customary to offer a lily of the valley to friends or family.
 This custom dates back to 1561, when king Charles IX, aged 10, waiting for his accession to the throne, gave a lily of the valley to all ladies present.
 Today, the fiscal administration exempts individuals and workers' organizations from any tax or administrative duties related to the sales of lilies of the valley, provided they are gathered from the wild, and not bought to be resold.